staxas/redeemable_microservice/README.md

 ##### POST /api/redeemables

 Create a redeemable with a unique code.
 The payload is expected to contain a property named 'assigned_specs' which contains either a string or an array of strings which are the properties to be redeemed (i.e. '50_percent_off' etcetera).
 Also the payload can optionally contain an expiration date in either months, days or hours.
-Payload should then contain properties (type number) of either 'expiration.month', 'expiration.days' or 'expiration.hours'.
+Payload should then contain properties (number type) of either 'expiration.month', 'expiration.days' or 'expiration.hours'.

 ##### GET /api/redeemables/{code}

-Search for a specific redeemable code (payload property 'code' ), and if it is available (i.e. not yet redeemed) and not expired, return its 'assigned_specs' database entry data.
+Search for a specific redeemable code (payload property 'code'), and if it is available (i.e. not yet redeemed) and not expired, return its 'assigned_specs' database entry data.

 ##### PATCH /api/redeemables/{code}